-Burger King knows millennials love nostalgia, and what better way to appeal to that emotion than by bringing back their legendary chicken fries.
+Burger King knows these generations love nostalgia, and what better way to appeal to that emotion than by bringing back their legendary chicken fries?

 In this Burger King Twitter ad, the brand relates its chicken fries to some of the most essential human traits.
 This appeal, although absurd, delivers the right dose of comedy to the ad.